-While all of the funds can invest into underlying funds, currently, the only fund that is likely to from time to time invest into underlying funds is the Forsyth Barr Global Equities Fund.
+All of the funds can invest into underlying funds.
 A number of the funds may invest into listed property vehicles, but we do not currently consider any of those vehicles to themselves constitute underlying funds.

 The Forsyth Barr Investment Funds do not invest in any underlying funds that charge performance-based fees.